Who Was Coco Chanel?

 In addition to the longevity of her designs, Chanel’s life story continues to captivate people’s attention.
 There have been several biographies of the fashion revolutionary, including Chanel and Her World (2005), written by her friend Edmonde Charles-Roux.

-In the recent television biopic, Coco Chanel (2008), Shirley MacLaine starred as the famous designer around the time of her 1954 career resurrection.
+In the television movie Coco Chanel (2008), Shirley MacLaine starred as the famous designer around the time of her 1954 career resurrection.
 The actress told WWD that she had long been interested in playing Chanel.
 “What’s wonderful about her is she’s not a straightforward, easy woman to understand.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!